IVSoftware/swipe-item-calls-vm-command/README.md

 ___

-From this, my understanding is that the goal is to call the `DeleteLoan` command in a view model that "could be" miminally represented similar to this:
+From this, my understanding is that the goal is to call a `RelayCommand` like `DeleteLoan` in a view model that "could be" minimally represented similar to this:

 ~~~
 partial class MainPageViewModel : ObservableObject